-Joint and Shared Ownership Loans Allow Multiple Borrowers
+Joint and Shared Loans Allow Multiple Borrowers

 Increasing the income available to repay a loan is a primary reason for applying for a loan jointly.
-Lenders evaluate how much borrowers earn each month compared to the required monthly payments on a loan.
-Ideally, the payments only use up a small portion of your monthly income (lenders calculate a debt to income ratio.
+Lenders evaluate how much borrowers earn each month compared to the required monthly payments on a loan to calculate your debt to income ratio.

-Joint Loan vs. Co-Signing
+Joint Loan vs. Cosigning

 With both joint loans and cosigned loans, another person helps you qualify for the loan.
 They are responsible for repayment (along with the primary borrower), and banks are more willing to lend if there’s an additional borrower or signer on the hook for the loan.

 A cosigner has responsibilities but generally does not have rights to the property you buy with loan proceeds.
 With a joint loan, every borrower is usually (but not always) a partial owner of whatever you buy with the loan.
 Cosigners simply take all of the risks without any benefits of ownership.

-Responsibility and Ownership
+Responsibility and Ownership for Joint Loans

 - Who is responsible for making payments?